martagrz/martagrz.github.io/content/authors/admin/_index.md

 My research interests lie at the intersection of economics and machine learning.
 My current projects involve developing algorithms to model choice and decision-making by economic agents, with applications in industrial organisation (demand estimation, revenue management, and dynamic price optimisation), agent-based modelling with machine learning in banking and finance, and the integration of economic theory into machine learning models for economic forecasting.

 I teach and have taught across economics, machine learning, and statistics at both UCL and the University of Cambridge.
 This year, I am also designing and delivering a lecture course on _Multi-agent Reinforcement Learning and Agentic AI_ at the Department of Physics, University of Cambridge.
-I have prior experience in investment banking, as a machine learning researcher, and have previously founded a VC-backed start-up.
+I have prior experience in investment banking, as a machine learning researcher, and have founded a VC-backed start-up.